 EuroVelo route 6 (the Black Sea Route,) runs both sides of the Danube here, so there is a choice to ride on the Romanian side or the Serbian side.
 The EV website notes that the Romanian side is “under development” while the Serbian is “fully developed.”
 Neither are on bike paths, it’s road cycling both sides, so I can only imagine that the Serbian side is signposted, but it’s just one obvious and continuous road.
-The Romanian side definitely isn’t signposted, but it is also just one really obvious road.
+The Romanian side definitely isn’t signposted, but it is also just one really obvious road mostly with cliffs one side and a river on the other.
+Difficult to get lost.

 We chose the Romanian side.
 The overwhelming majority of cyclists choose the Serbian side.
 There are pros and cons for each, so below are the things we factored into our decision.
 Hopefully it will be useful to anyone who’s unsure which route to take.